Goals of a Beginning Reading Program • development of genuine love for reading • development of comprehension and...

 3. How can we leave for the party?
 It is raining cats and dogs.
 We will surely be drenched!

-a. is very good in growing plants
+very good in growing plants

 b. is raining very hard